MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch3.md

 ![Button prefab in Assets](images/spatial-audio/button-prefab-in-assets.png)

-The prefab is the entry represented by a blue box, rather than a white box.
+The prefab is the entry represented by a blue icon, rather than a white icon.
 Drag the prefab named **PressableButtonHoloLens2** into your hierarchy.
 In the **Inspector** pane for your new button, set the **Position** property to (0,-0.4,2).
 This places the button just below the video quad.
 The **Transform** component of the button will look like this:

 ![Button transform](images/spatial-audio/button-transform.png)